Stay Snatched

 Jump to Recipe -

-Let’s be honest—nobody’s getting excited over a dry, bland burger.
-If you’re tired of flavorless burgers that just don’t hit, these smoked burgers are about to change the game.
-This recipe brings smoky flavor and juicy texture that goes way beyond your average backyard burger, all on your Traeger grill.
-I’m all about helping you break free from bland cooking—and you can count on this one to deliver big taste with reliable, no-fuss steps.
+Let’s be honest, nobody’s getting excited over a dry, bland burger.
+If you’re tired of flavorless burgers that just don’t hit, these Traeger smoked burgers are about to change the game.
+They come out juicy every time.
+I’m all about helping you break free from bland cooking.
+I’ve spent years perfecting recipes like this.
+You’ll get a perfect balance of smoke and sear every single time, no dry patties

 Traeger smoked burger on a bun with cheese, lettuce, tomato, and onions